tinko26/ao/docs/api/src/ao_sys/ao_queue4acq.h.md

 typedef ao_qpop_ptr_t ao_qpop_acq_t;
 ```

-This type represents the popping from a queue for acquired memory blocks.
+Represents the popping from a queue for acquired memory blocks.

 # Functions